 These activities could get them bruised, injured, or worn out; this gives you more reason to protect and nourish them for their continued use.

 Senegence Lip Balm vs Chapstick : A Comparison Review

 Senegence lip balm review

-I am very grateful that there is lipstick that lasts all day.
+I am very grateful that there is a lipstick that lasts all day.